webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 While this makes using modules written for Node.js easy, it adds these huge polyfills to the bundle.
 In many cases these polyfills are unnecessary.

 webpack 5 stops automatically polyfilling these core modules and focus on frontend-compatible modules.
-Our goal it to improve compatibility with the web platform, where Node.js core modules are not available.
+Our goal is to improve compatibility with the web platform, where Node.js core modules are not available.

 MIGRATION: